 The judge that presided over the case, Judge Hinkle elected to stay his final ruling until the United States Supreme Court heard marriage equality cases in other states.
 The judge’s decision to stay means that the proceeding and/or enforcement of a court ruling is temporarily delayed.
 In Florida, the judge’s decision to stay his ruling meant that same-sex couples could not marry in Florida until the stay ended.
 The judge ruled that Florida’s ban on same-sex marriage is unconstitutional.
 Specifically, the judge noted that Florida’s ban violates the equal protection and due process protections guaranteed by the Fourteenth Amendment to the U.S. Constitution.
 The judge’s stay ends on January 6th, 2015.
 After January 6th, the judge’s ruling that deems Florida’s same-sex marriage ban unconstitutional is enforceable.

 The people of Florida should celebrate this milestone in civil rights.
 However, with marriage, sometimes comes divorce.
 According to an article by The Washington Post, same-sex couples seek divorce at comparable rates to heterosexual couples.

-Florida has a residency requirement to obtain divorce.
-The divorce must be filed in the location that the filing spouse resides.
+Florida has a residency requirement to obtain a divorce.
+The divorce must be filed in the location where the filing spouse resides.
 The filing spouse is the person seeking the divorce.
-Where he or she lives he or she must file for the divorce.
+Where he or she lives he or she must file for divorce.
 Here are the filing requirements in Florida:

 - One of the parties must live in Florida for at minimum six months